krishgangal/Milvus/README.md

 In command line, navigate to that folder and run "docker compose up --build"

-Docker will build four containers; the krishgangal_script container will run the python script and the output will be in the container's logs.
+Docker will build four containers; the runner container will run the python script and the output will be in the container's logs.

 These are the rows of the sheet that contain duplicate listings.